-Minimum Required Role: Security Administrator (also provided by Full Administrator)
+Required Role: Cluster Administrator or Full Administrator

-- 1. If not done already, enable Kerberos authentication on your cluster using the Cloudera Manager wizard.
-This procedure will create principals for the Cloudera Manager server and associated CDH components such as HBase. - 2.
-Go to the HBase service.

-- 3. Click the Configuration tab.

-- 4. Select HBase Service-Wide.

-- 5. Select Category > Security.

-- 6. Ensure the Kerberos principal for the HBase service was generated.
-See Managing Kerberos Credentials Using Cloudera Manager on page 71.

-- 7. Locate the HBase Secure Authentication property or search for it by typing its name in the Search box.

-- 8. Select the kerberos option.

-- 9. Click Save Changes to commit the changes.

-- 10 Restart the role.

-- 11 Restart the service.
+- 1. Log on to Cloudera Manager Admin Console. - 2.
+Go to the HBase service (select Clusters > HBASE). - 3.
+Click the Configuration tab. - 4.
+Under the Scope filter, click HBase (Service-Wide). - 5.
+Under the Category filter, click Security. - 6.
+Ensure the Kerberos principal for the HBase service was generated. - 7.
+Find the HBase Secure Authentication property (type "HBase Secure" in the Search box, if necessary), and confirm (or enter) the principal to use for HBase. - 8.
+Select kerberos as the authentication type. - 9.
+Click Save Changes. - 10 Restart the role.